 Recordkeeping can also help a market through transitions.
 Many markets have staff who are involved part-time, board members who rotate every two years, or volunteers who arrive new each season.
 Recordkeeping can help bring people up to date on the market’s history and activities, and keep new people from having to recreate forms or get in touch with outgoing persons for information.
 The efficiencies generated are important themselves, and they can reduce the potential for miscommunications and misunderstandings that can lead to legal action, in a worst-case scenario.

 If your market maintains records that include confidential information, such as social security numbers, be sure to have measures in place to protect this information.
 Consider encrypting electronic records and ensure that any paper records are securely stored.

-This page discusses legacy binders, vendor agreements, documents that show vendors are complying with market rules, documents that help ensure and prove safety at the market, and documents that establish business or administrative information.What kind of risks does Recordkeeping help manage?
+This page discusses legacy binders, vendor agreements, leases and other host site agreements, documents that show vendors are complying with market rules, documents that help ensure and prove safety at the market, and documents that establish business or administrative information.What kind of risks does Recordkeeping help manage?

 Types of Records Farmers Markets Should Consider Keeping

 A legacy binder is a collection of files and documents, both current and historical, about the farmers market.
 Keeping files organized and in one place can help create an easy, go-to spot for finding answers about the market and for ensuring continuity during transitions.
 It can also serve as a record of where the market has been and how it has changed over the years.
 New vendors, management, or board members might have ideas or suggestions, and being able to look back and see what has been done before (and some reasoning as to why) can help provide important context for market decisions.